Application Scale Quantum Circuit Compilation with Controlled Error: Methods

-For synthesis of blocks for FT implementations, each circuit output by BQSKit undergoes another pass through the \emph{Numerical T gate Reduction} pass (NTRO) tool ~\cite{ntro}, which optimizes the circuit by reducing the number of non-Clifford elements, which maintaining approximation error.
+For synthesis of blocks for FT implementations, on top of the heuristic-guided search, each circuit output by BQSKit undergoes another pass through the \emph{Numerical T gate Reduction} pass (NTRO) tool ~\cite{ntro}.
+NTRO optimizes the circuit by reducing the number of non-Clifford elements, which maintaining approximation error.
 NTRO reframes the instantiation problem as the constrained numerical optimization problem

 where we write the synthesized circuit as $U_i(\theta)$ to explicitly indicate the dependence on the $R_z$ rotation angles within the circuit.
 The cost function $\mathcal{C}_{\rm non-Clifford}(U_i(\theta))$ is a heuristic that estimates the number of non-Clifford gates needed approximate unitary $V$ to precision $\epsilon$.
-NTRO minimizes this cost function by applying strategies that attempt to approximate each $R_z(\theta)$ in the circuit with a Clifford, or close to Clifford, rotation, while guaranteeing that $\|U_i(\theta) - V\|_F \leq \epsilon$.
+NTRO minimizes this cost function by applying strategies that attempt to approximate each $R_z(\theta)$ in the circuit with a Clifford, or close to Clifford, rotation.